ionvision/ionvision.github.io.bk/research/readinglist.md

 comments: no
 ---

->Following is my recommendation of reading list for beginners in Computer Vision area.
+>Here's my recommendation of reading list for beginners in Computer Vision area.

 ###General Tutorials: